Click on image to see it full-size

 To find references or papers.
 ChatGPT is notorious for making up references, including author names, titles, and years of publication.
 You can even accuse it of doing so, and it happily fesses up.

 Learn new information.
-Use summaries as guidelines or pointers to prioritize.
+Use summaries only as guidelines or pointers to prioritize further research.
 Not checking ChatGPT’s responses means potentially trusting its hallucinations.

 Write your finished text for you.